 “Play him [Jordan] at center, and he will be the best center in the league.”Coach Bob Knight

 One more thing we need to address.
 Portland gets all the criticism for missing out on Jordan, but there’s another team that should get at least equal grief for it – that would be the Pacers of Indiana.
 They traded the no.2 to Portland.
-Who did they want so much that hey gave away the chance to get MJ?
+Who did they want so much that they gave away the chance to get MJ?
 Tom Owens, yet another center.
-Owens was so dominant in Indiana, averaging 10.5 points and 5 rebounds, that the Pacers traded him the very next summer for a second
+Owens was so dominant in Indiana, averaging 10.5 points and 5 rebounds, that the Pacers traded him the very next summer for a second-round pick.

 We could say wing players are treated the same way these days.
 Every wing player “has 3-and-D potential” these days, and significantly more talented big men are dropping in demand because of the modern era trend.
 That’s how you get Nikola Jokic at 41.